 Accruals: No further additions to the collection expected.

 Access: The collection is currently being catalogued.
-Please contact the Univesity Archivist for further details.
+Material which has been catalogued can be consulted in our archives reading room.
+Details of this material are available on our online catalogue.
+Please contact the Univesity Archives for further details.

 Mackay, P., We Have Tomorrow, Stirrings in Africa 1959-1967 (Michael Russell, 2008)